-With the understanding that network performance entails the quality of service being provided by a network in its entirety; one is faced with analyzing the numerous parameters and components that are enveloped in a network before being able to provide an assessment of such network.
+With the understanding that network traffic performance entails the quality of service being provided by a network in its entirety; one is faced with analyzing the numerous parameters and components that are enveloped in a network before being able to provide an assessment of such network.
 Considering the complexity of modern-day wireless networks; opting for manual approaches, a thorough evaluation is almost impossible and will be utterly tedious to process and finalize.
 Consequently, an attempt to measure network performance without the use of specially designed processes and tools, will eat into a company’s productivity, and as well as incur financial losses for every minute of downtime.

 Network demands increase every day, and that makes it very important for measurements to be carried out properly.
-The qualitative and quantitative aspects of a network need to be captured in each measurement procedure, so that all needed data are generated for use, in case of any occurrence of network performance problems.
+The qualitative and quantitative aspects of a network need to be captured in each measurement procedure, so that all needed data are generated for use, in case of any occurrence of network traffic performance problems.